Gravitational wave birefringence in spatially curved teleparallel cosmology: Introduction

 Numerous observations in cosmology, as well as its tension with quantum theory, hint towards the necessity to extend general relativity (GR) by more general means than adding a cosmological constant $\Lambda$ and cold dark matter (CDM), which are the ingredients of the $\Lambda$CDM model.
 A large number of such extended theories of gravity has been studied under theoretical and observational as well as classical and quantum aspects~\cite{CANTATA:2021ktz,Addazi:2021xuf}.
 With the advent of gravitational wave (GW) observations~\cite{LIGOScientific:2016aoc}, the properties of GW have become an important observational discriminator to test the viability of gravity theories.
 Most prominently, the observation of the nearly simultaneous arrival of GW and an electromagnetic (EM) counterpart from a binary neutron star merger~\cite{LIGOScientific:2017vwq,LIGOScientific:2017zic} has set narrow bounds on the propagation speed of GW compared to that of light, which has ruled out several classes of gravity theories~\cite{Ezquiaga:2017ekz}.
 Even without the existence of an EM counterpart, a frequency-dependent propagation speed of GW can leave an imprint on the observed GW waveforms, and can thus be constrained by the more abundant observations of binary black hole mergers~\cite{Baker:2022rhh}.

 A different potential discriminator is GW birefringence, i.e., a difference in the speed of propagation between different propagation eigenstates~\cite{Ezquiaga:2020dao}.
 The nature and cause of GW birefringence can be different, depending on the gravity theory under consideration.
 The most well-known case is the existence of massive and massless scalar GW modes in addition to the massless tensor modes in theories with non-minimally coupled, massive scalar fields~\cite{Liang:2017ahj,Hou:2017bqj}.
-A less prominent possibility is birefringence between the two different helicity eigenstates of a tensorial GW: this effect occurs typically due to the presence of parity-violating interactions in the action, possibly coupled to a scalar field, whose non-vanishing background value leads to a parity-violating term in the perturbed gravitational field equations which govern the GW propagation~\cite{Lue:1998mq,Qiao:2019wsh,Zhao:2019xmm,Li:2020xjt}.
+A less prominent possibility is birefringence between the two different helicity eigenstates of a tensorial GW: this effect occurs typically due to the presence of parity-violating interactions in the action, possibly coupled to a scalar field, that can for example be caused by non-commutative fields or Lorentz violating operators, whose non-vanishing background value leads to a parity-violating term in the perturbed gravitational field equations which govern the GW propagation~\cite{Lue:1998mq,Cai:2007xr,Kostelecky:2016kfm,Qiao:2019wsh,Zhao:2019xmm,Li:2020xjt}.

 In this letter we study another possibility to obtain birefringence between the two helicities of tensor GW, which appears even without introducing a parity-violating term into the action of the theory.
 The class of gravity theories we study for this purpose is known as teleparallel gravity~\cite{Aldrovandi:2013wha,Krssak:2018ywd,Bahamonde:2021gfp}.
 Its distinguishing feature is the presence of a flat, metric-compatible connection, whose torsion is employed as the mediator of gravity, instead of the curvature of the Levi-Civita connection as in GR.
-Numerous works have studied the propagation of gravitational waves in teleparallel gravity on Minkowski~\cite{GarciadeAndrade:2002mw,Bamba:2013ooa,Farrugia:2018gyz,Hohmann:2018xnb,Hohmann:2018jso,Capozziello:2020vil} and flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) backgrounds~\cite{Bahamonde:2019ipm,Bahamonde:2021dqn}, while perturbations of spatially curved FLRW backgrounds have only recently received attention~\cite{Hohmann:2020vcv,Bahamonde:2022ohm}.
+Numerous works have studied the propagation of gravitational waves in teleparallel gravity on Minkowski~\cite{GarciadeAndrade:2002mw,Bamba:2013ooa,Farrugia:2018gyz,Hohmann:2018xnb,Hohmann:2018jso,Capozziello:2020vil} and flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) backgrounds~\cite{Bahamonde:2019ipm,Bahamonde:2021dqn}, also in the effective field theory approach \cite{Cai:2018rzd,Li:2018ixg}, while perturbations of spatially curved FLRW backgrounds have only recently received attention~\cite{Hohmann:2020vcv,Bahamonde:2022ohm}.